After missing it for a couple of years, I am happy to be back in Austin, TX for SciPy this week!

 Barton Springs Pool.
 Take a nice dip in the cool waters, and grab a delicious bite from one of the food trucks at The Picnic food truck park.

 Go see the bats.
 The Congress Ave bridge in Austin is home to the largest urban bat colony in the world.
-You can read more about this here, but the short version is that around sunset (8-9pm) - a large numbers of bats stream out from underneath the bridge to go feed on insects.
+You can read more about this here, but the short version is that around sunset (8-9pm) - a large number of bats stream out from underneath the bridge to go feed on insects.
 Some days, they leave in waves (this Saturday there were two waves, the first was smaller, but many people left thinking that was the entire show).

 I hope you enjoy SciPy2017!